maoratar1/SLAM/README.md

 environment while keeping track of an agent's location within it.
 We accomplish this mission using the `Bundle Adjustment` algorithm which is an algorithm for solving SLAM.
-This project is an implementation of, and in some meaning, a refined version, the algorithm presented at the
+This project is an implementation, and in some meaning, a refined version, of the algorithm presented at the
 [Frame SLAM](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=hczHVxEAAAAJ&citation_for_view=hczHVxEAAAAJ:WF5omc3nYNoC&tzom=-120)
 article.